tdresser/time-to-first-meaningful-paint/README.md

 ```

 ## TODO ##
-* Can we use DOM nodes instead of layout nodes?
-* Should we measure until the start of paint, or the end?
+* Clarify what we mean by the "end of paint".